yetulaxman/linux-2/index.md

 ## Expected learning in this Course

-In this basic course you will be introduced to the fundamentals of container technology (mainly, docker) in addition to the selected examples of containerised bioinformatics applications.
-This basic understanding of containers are necessary to be able to work with bio applications in a containerised environment with different options and requirements.
+In this basic course, you will be introduced to the fundamentals of container technology (mainly, docker) in addition to the selected examples of containerised bioinformatics applications.
+This basic understanding of containers is necessary to be able to work with bio applications in a containerised environment with different options and requirements.

-More specifically, you will learn how to:
+More specifically, you will learn:

-- work with docker containers
+- The essential concepts of running docker containers

-- Essential docker components

-- Containerised applications in Bioinformatics

-- Use Docker volumes to manage persistent data
+- How to use docker volumes to manage persistent data

-- Very basics of docker networks
+- The basics of docker networks

-- Different bio-applications
+- The containerised applications in Bioinformatics

-- Singularity concepts
+- The basic Singularity concepts for running in HPC environment

+After this course, one will be able to launch and work with pre-existing containerised applications in his or her work-life as a bioinformatician.

 ## Course targets